Skip to content

 - Give emergency and utility vehicles the right of way to allow for faster recovery.

-- If evacuated, monitor reports to determine when it is safe to return home.
+- If evacuated, monitor reports determining when it is safe to return home.

 - Document any property damage with photos.
 Contact your insurance company about any damage sustained.